 Q. How can I use my existing display or digital TV set with a new computer that has a DisplayPort output?

 A. DisplayPort has the unique ability to support external display adapters.
 The DisplayPort Source device (such as a notebook computer) provides power at the DisplayPort plug to power such an adapter, and it detects the type of adapter connected, as well as the type of monitor.
 Inexpensive DisplayPort adapters are readily available for VGA, DVI, and HDMI displays.
 Adapters for HDMI 2.0 will become available in the near future.

 A. Yes, DisplayPort supports multi-channel audio and many advanced audio features.
 DisplayPort to HDMI adapters also include the ability to support HDMI audio.

 A. Yes, DisplayPort includes protocol support for transmitting left and right eye display data.
-DisplayPort 1.3 enables the support of 4K Stereo at 120Hz frame rate with full 24 bit 4:4:4 color.
+DisplayPort 1.4 supports 4K Stereo at 120Hz frame rate with full 24 bit 4:4:4 color.

 A. VESA manages the DisplayPort Compliance program which is designed to assure interoperability between various systems.
 To bear the DisplayPort Logo, a system must pass compliance testing and the system OEM needs to be a VESA member, which assures they are aware of the latest DisplayPort related specifications and updates.